ISTESRMNCR/CODE-CAMP-2020/content/teams/TheJuniorDev/index.md

 title: TheJuniorDev
 name: "TheJuniorDev"
 github-link: "https://github.com/Nalin-2005/Food4All"
-description: ""
+description: "A huge team of 1 person."
 Team-Quote: "Maybe Not the best, but not the least..."
 Team_Tech_Stack: "Python, HTML, CSS, Javascript"
-Application_Type: "Web Application | Website "
+Application_Type: " Website "
 No_Of_Member: "1"
 ---